France-ioi/AlgoreaBackend/README.md

 make BIN_DIR=~/go/bin ARGS="--tags=wip" test-bdd
 ```

+## Install the git hooks

+Copy `githooks/pre-commit` to `.git/hooks/pre-commit`.
+You may want to adapt the content in case you have personnal hooks.

 ## Style

 A `.editorconfig` file defines the basic editor style configuration to use.
 Check the "editorconfig" support for your favorite editor if it is not installed by default.